Former NFL player and Super Bowl champion drowns at pro fishing tournament in Texas

 Lammons’ body was found using sonar and his identity was released Friday.
 An autopsy is scheduled.

-Before entering the NFL, Lammons, a native of Jacksonville, Texas, played football for the University of Texas, where he was a member of the 1963 national championship team that beat No. 2 Navy in the Cotton Bowl.
+Before entering the NFL, Lammons, a native of Jacksonville, Texas, played football for the University of Texas, winning a national championship over top-ranked Alabama in the 1965 Orange Bowl.

-He was drafted by and played tight end for the New York Jets from 1966 to 1971.
-Lammons helped the Jets defeat the Baltimore Colts 16-7 in the 1969 Super Bowl, which is regarded as one of the greatest upsets in American sports history.
+He played tight end for the New York Jets from 1966 to 1971.
+Lammons helped the Jets defeat the Baltimore Colts 16-7 in the 1969 Super Bowl in a victory regarded as one of the greatest upsets in American sports history.

-Lammons was “one of a select few players who wear both National Championship and World Championship rings,” according to University of Texas athletics.

 According to Major League Fishing, Lammons was an experienced co-angler and competed in 57 tournaments in the professional league.